BigglesZX/react-sanity-image/README.md

 # react-sanity-image

 Simple React components for making use of images hosted on the [Sanity.io](https://sanity.io/) CDN.
-I'm using Next.js and didn't really like the extra markup and apparent complexity of [next/image](https://nextjs.org/docs/api-reference/next/image) so decided to create some simple components to provide some of that functionality at lower cognitive cost, and without being Next-specific.
+I'm using Next.js and didn't really like the extra markup and apparent complexity of [next/image](https://nextjs.org/docs/api-reference/next/image) so decided to try to create some simple components to provide some of that functionality at lower cognitive cost, and without being Next-specific.
 I'm not sure if this was a good decision.
 This package provides:

 * An `Img` component that generates `srcset` values for a range of image widths specified in `IMAGE_WIDTHS`.
 * Also accepts an optional `aspectRatio` prop to ensure generated images are cropped to a specific ratio.
 * A `Picture` component that wraps the above, providing a `media` prop allowing different aspect ratios to be specified for different media conditions, to satisfy the art-direction use-case.
 * Images support optional `lqip` prop which displays the image's [Low Quality Image Placeholder](https://www.sanity.io/docs/image-metadata#74bfd1db9b97) as a `background-image`.
-* Images support Webp format using Sanity's automatic content negotiation.
+* Images support WebP format using Sanity's automatic content negotiation.
-* Images have `width` and `height` attributes set automatically based on the supplied `aspectRatio` or intrinsic size of the image.
+* Images have `width` and `height` attributes set automatically based on the supplied `aspectRatio` or intrinsic size of the image, to prevent layout shifts.

 This package is currently distributed in ES Module and CommonJS formats.
 This is my first npm package and I don't really know what I'm doing but those two options seemed popular.
 Structure of this package and README is inspired by [`next-sanity-image`](https://github.com/bundlesandbatches/next-sanity-image/), with thanks.

 ## Installation

 ```
-npm install --save @biggleszx/react-simple-images
+npm install --save @biggleszx/react-sanity-image
 ```

 The components require you to pass in a [SanityClient](https://www.npmjs.com/package/@sanity/client) instance, so you'll also need to install that if you haven't already: